Faculty Research Interests

 Debra Valencia-Laver

 Memory and cognition, especially the changes that occur with advanced age.
-Psycholinguistics and relationship of memory to language processing in healthy young and older adults.
+Psycholinguistics and the relationship of memory to language processing in healthy young and older adults.